somrajroy/CloudLandingZone/README.md

    * But `CostCenter=Finance Ops` (common in AWS/Azure) will break in GCP.
    * In `multi-cloud designs`, follow the `lowest common denominator principle` — if it works in the strictest cloud, it will work everywhere reliably.

-### Cloud-Agnostic Tag Dictionary for Landing Zones
+### Tag Dictionary for Landing Zones (Universal Tag Dictionary & Governance)
 Below are enterprise-grade sample tags (dictionary) that you can leverage.
+Use this dictionary as a baseline for enterprise-grade tagging across all CSPs.
 If this dictionary as taken as baseline in a Landing Zone, then automatically it will be future-proof. <br/>
 #### Mandatory Tags (Cross-Cloud Baseline)
 These are essential FinOps and Governance tags that should be applied to all resources for financial accountability, security, and automation.  <br/>